 Are there any other educational staff changes planned?

 ALL of the current JPII teachers and assistant principal have been offered positions for the 2021-22 school year.
-Most of them have verbally stated they plan to stay but similar to the current process they will receive a contract offer in the coming months to make an official commitment.
+Most of them have signed contracts to return next year.
 We want JPII students to benefit from the best possible educators so all returning education staff will receive an increase in pay.

 What additional staff changes are planned?

-We plan to hire a new college counselor, guidance counselor, resource teacher, business office manager, and additional teachers to support the growth of the student body (graduating 16 students this year and planning for another freshman class of 60).
+We have hired a new college admissions advisor, licensed school counselor, resource teacher, business office manager, and additional teachers to support the growth of the student body (graduating 16 students this year and planning for another freshman class of 60).

 Will the school still be accredited?